ScoutEngineeringDay/SED-Web-Application/README.md

 # SED Web Registration Application Development

 This program is in development and is to be used for the Mitre Scout Engineering Day as a Registration Web Service.
 This program is for the front end of the registration service and is written in HTML, JavaScript, PHP and CSS.
-Anyone who would like to make please contact Ryan Dufrene at rdufrene@mitre.org.
+Anyone who would like to help with development please contact Ryan Dufrene at rdufrene@mitre.org.

 ## Installation